 DenominatorTotal number of live births.

-Data Interpretation IssuesReporting of Preterm Birth (PTB) has been complicated by a change in how gestational age (GA) is calculated.
+Data Interpretation IssuesReporting of preterm birth (PTB) trends has been complicated by a change in how gestational age (GA) is reported by the National Center for Health Statistics.
 PTB is defined as a birth less than 37 weeks gestation.
 Historically, GA was calculated by the mother's last menstrual period (LMP) and PTB rates were reported this way.
-Since the 2003 revision of the birth certificate, GA is more accurately calculated by obstetric estimate (OE).
-Now, almost all PTB rates are done with the OE.
-However, in order to compare PTB trends, sometimes LMP rates are still used so previous years of data can be compared.
+Since the 2003 revision of the birth certificate, GA is also reported by obstetric estimate (OE), which is considered more accurate.
+Beginning in 2014, national rates are reported using OE and are not consistent with rates reported before 2016.
+Utah rates have been reported using OE since 1996.

 Healthy People Objective MICH-9.1:Reduce total preterm births

 How Are We Doing?Utah's preterm birth rate increased from 8.8% in 1990 to a high of 10.1% in 2005.
 The rate declined through 2015 and began to increase.
 The Utah preterm birth rate increased to 9.6% in 2016, following national trends.
 Utah's rate now above the Healthy People 2020 Objective of 9.4%.